simphony/docs/docs/source/utils.md

 ### Using pico as a Python module

-Pico can also be used within the Python shell.
-In particular, four functions `install`, `uninstall`, `packages` and `namespaces` are available to be imported from the `osp.core.pico` module.
+`pico` can also be used within the Python shell.
+In particular, four functions are available to be imported from the `osp.core.pico` module,

 ```python
 from osp.core.pico import install, namespaces, packages, uninstall
 ```

+that cover the three main operations that pico is meant to perform: installing ontologies (`install`), uninstalling ontologies (`uninstall`), and listing the installed ontologies (`packages`, `namespaces`).

 Each function is used in a similar way to its command-line counterpart.